slcs-jsc/jurassic/projects/validation/README.md

 python3 projects/validation/analyze.py
 ```

 Each calculation uses one model thread.
-By default two independent spectral
+By default the spectral chunks run
-chunks run concurrently and are restricted to logical CPUs 0 and 2 on the
+sequentially, with the model process restricted to logical CPU 0 on the
 reference notebook.
 Set `VALIDATION_JOBS` and `VALIDATION_CPUSET` for another
 machine; an empty `VALIDATION_CPUSET` disables affinity.
 Existing compact
 results are replaced only with `--force`, and only after the new calculation